breadcat/blog.minskio.co.uk/content/quotes.md

 >NO ESCAPE, NO SURRENDER, NO WITNESSES

+>nofkyo <!-- exurb1a - no one fucking knows yet, okay -->

 >No kali-ba

 >No one knows anything

->nofkyo <!-- exurb1a - no one fucking knows yet, okay -->

 >Not a hill I want to die on

 >Not great, not terrible <!-- chernobyl -->

+>Nothing cleans stubborn stains like suppressed anger <!-- Unseen Academicals -->

+>Nothing Is True and Everything Is Possible <!-- Peter Pomerantsev book -->

+>Nothing will be born from hatred <!-- Gesicht, Pluto manga -->

 >Not my circus, not my monkeys <!-- polish phrase -->